KenT2/pipresents-gapless/README.md

 Diese Readme-Datei hat Peter Vasen ins Deutsche übersetzt.
 Klicken Sie hier http://www.web-echo.de/4.html

-This repository contains the stable version Pi Presents.
-The version  will not be developed further other than bug and compatibility fixes.
+This version is being retired.
+It will not have any further updates.
+RPi OS Buster, which it requires, will soon be retired.
+Use Pi Presents KMS which works on RPi OS Bullseye.

 TO INSTALL PIPRESENTS-GAPLESS